 - Have pre-settled status (meeting residency requirements), or

-- If a candidate does not meet the criteria above, they would be classed as an International student.
+- If a candidate does not meet the criteria above, they would be classed as an International student, and would not be eligible for an award.

 Under the Leverhulme TRANSFORM scholarship programme, applicants must submit a full application for admission to the MPhil/PhD in Global Sustainable Development prior to applying for the scholarship.
 We advise that this is done early as it is expected that applications will have been submitted in full including all supporting documents such as references.